rafaelbogfreitas/jWebsiteDevEnv/README.md

-#Jaime Website Project
+># Jaime Website Project

+---

-This is the beginning of the project to create an website for showcasing Jaimes' music and video.
+### This is the beginning of the project to create an website for showcasing Jaime's music and video.
 I will do it in few stages:

-##Learn workflow and have a template for future projects
+* Learn workflow and have a template for future projects

-##Learn templating to use in my next projects
+* Learn templating to use in my next projects

-##Design the website and put it together
+* Design the website and put it together

-##Create functionality
+* Create functionality

-##Create a contact form with an email script
+* Create a contact form with an email script

+---